 These studies ensure that the clinical measurement services provided as certified reference materials in Singapore, South Korea, China, Mexico and the U.S. are of the highest quality and equivalent to others around the world.
 This then trickles down to each country’s consumers through their measurement infrastructure.

 Our many opportunities to make connections with our sister NMIs and the spinoff collaborations that result are the most personally rewarding experiences from my CCQM engagements.
 Our bilateral and multilateral arrangements include NMIs from Brazil, Argentina, Costa Rica, Canada, South Africa, Kenya, Australia, U.K., Germany, the Netherlands and many more.
-We are especially committed to bolstering these relationships through our own regional metrology organization, the (SIM).
+We are especially committed to bolstering these relationships through our own regional metrology organization, the Inter-American Metrology System (SIM).

 As an example, we are collaborating with Mexico’s Centro Nacional de Metrología (CENAM) to develop higher-order vitamin measurement methods for foods and human serum and to further progress nutritional-content milk powder and infant formula-based CRMs for both institutes.